 For many people, going for a walk or a run after eating is an unthinkable idea.
 Being in such a satisfied state after a hearty meal will mean that you don’t want to go anywhere or particularly do anything.
 However, it’s been found that walking around after eating can have its benefits.

 Exercise such as going for a walk makes distinct improvements on your bowel movements, with those that go for runs or bike rides seeing their gut transit time improved by an average of almost 30%.
 This is less a chemical occurrence and more down to the physics of the situation, as gravity and your momentum do a lot of work to keep everything moving as it should be.
-If you often find yourself struggling with bowel movements, getting moving could be a good step forward.
+If you often find yourself struggling with bowel movements, getting moving could be a good step toward better digestion.